ben-purcell/SSLTerminate/README.md

 ### PostgreSQL storage

 #### Storing core data types in PostgreSQL
+You have the option to store SSL certificates and all of the required data in PostgreSQL.
+Doing so will allow provides the following advantages over file storage:

+* Multiple web servers can share the same storage
+* If a web server needs to be terminated, we won't lose the stored data
+* Supports adding/removing whitelisted hosts dynamically

 Add a reference to SSLTerminate.Storage.Postgres.
 This is available on Nuget.

 Each data type we need to store goes into its own table: